Go Back Up

 Losing eligibility for Medicaid or CHIP

 If you lose eligibility for Medicaid or CHIP, you might qualify for a special enrollment period.
-This could be due to a change in income, or you become ineligible for pregnancy-related life changes.
+This could be due to a change in household income, or you become ineligible for pregnancy-related life changes.
 Additionally, if your child ages off CHIP, you may qualify.

 Losing eligibility for Medicare